 Welcome to my blog!

 I’m the author of the best-selling personal finance book, Millionaire Teacher—The Nine Rules of Wealth You Should Have Learned in School.
-Published by John Wiley & Sons, you can order it today as a paperback or Kindle edition (What is Kindle?) through Amazon.
+Published by John Wiley & Sons, you can order it today from Amazon as a paperback or the electronic Kindle version.
+What is Kindle?

 I teach Personal Finance at Singapore American School and I also write a few regular columns.
 Currently, I’m writing monthly for Canadian Business magazine, weekly for The Globe and Mail, and at least twice a month for Assetbuilder, a U.S. based financial service company.
 Periodically, I also write for MoneySense magazine, where two of my articles were nominated as national publishing award finalists.